CHAPTER 46. FOOD CODE

 § 46.212.
 Food prepared in a private home.

-Food prepared in a private home, not approved by the Department, may not be used or offered for human consumption in a food facility.
+(a) General.
+Food prepared in a private home may not be used or offered for human consumption in a retail food facility unless the private home meets the requirements of subsection (b) or (c).

 § 46.217.
 Milk and milk products.